 The Dacia Spring is very new to the market, so used prices are still comparable to new, but that's no bad thing because the Spring is the cheapest new electric car you can buy.
 And yes, this one's actually a car.

-Having been on sale in Europe for a few years, the Spring finally arrived in the UK in 2024, and with updates over its original form, too.
+Having been on sale in Europe for a few years, the Spring finally arrived in the UK in 2024, and in facelifted form, too.
 New prices start at just £14,995, which gets you the Expression trim with a 45PS electric motor, air conditioning and rear parking sensors.
-If you want a proper infotainment system you should upgrade to the £16,995 Extreme trim, which also gives you a punchier 65PS motor.
+If you want a proper infotainment system, you need to upgrade to the £16,995 Extreme trim, which also gives you a punchier 65PS motor.

 Range?
 Around 140 miles on a fully charged battery, which isn't loads, but then this is an avowed city car.
 If you rarely venture out of town, this should do the job.